Please read these FAQs before booking your degree recital in Brechemin Auditorium

 - Then click on the name of your recital.
 (This will take you to an editing page.)

-This search process works in the same way as recital scheduling – without the need for faculty approval.
-However, you will receive a confirmation for each space request within 1-2 business days of making the request.
+This search process works in the same way as recital scheduling.
+You will still need faculty approval and you will receive a separate confirmation for each space request within 1-2 business days of making the request.

 What is a recital jury and when does it take place?